 Business owners are a unique breed of people.
 We are the only people I know who will work 80 hours a week to avoid working 40 hours for “the man.”
 We have a tendency to pour all of our energy into our businesses.
-Yet, we often fail to take care of our personal wealth or our personal health.
-In this newest series – Personal Finance for the Business Owner – my goal is to show you that your personal finances matter more than your business.
+Yet, we often fail to take care of our personal wealth or personal health.
+In this newest series – Personal Finance for the Business Owner – my goal is to show you that your personal finances matter more than your business and give you the knowledge to work on this balance.
 Yes, your business probably provides you with your personal income.
 However, what you do with that income matters more than the business that provides you with it.

 In other series I’ve written for Financially Simple, we’ve covered how to take care of our businesses.
 Now, it’s time to change things around a bit.
 It’s time to take care of our personal lives.

 As I said, my ultimate goal for this series is to show you that your personal finances matter more than your business matters.
 Yet, many of you are your business.
 You have a job that you happen to own.
 You’re investing in the future of your business.
 Yet, most likely, you’re failing to invest in your personal future.
 Therefore, your personal financial success or failure is dependent upon your business’s success or failure.
 That’s stressful!

 Now that I’ve shown you how to begin a business, grow the value of your business, and sell your business, I want to show you how to manage your wealth holistically.
 I want to show you how to take control of your personal finances so that you feel confident about making financial decisions in and about your business.
 I want to:

 So let’s get started.
 Let me show you what this new series will look like.

 As an Investment Advisor Representative with Heritage Investors LLC, I work with a lot of business owners.
 Many are worth six, seven, or eight figures.
 I even have clients breaking nine figures in net worth!
 Still yet, some of my clients are net worth negative.